maqqju/croker-method-for-analogies/howto/howto.md

 ## Step 1 - Draw the axis

+The very first thing you need to do to use the ``Croker Method`` is to draw the axis which will essentially be the space holding your ideas.

+1. **Find a clear space** where you can jolt down words and ideas.
+Make sure you have plenty of place as in the ``Croker Method`` ideas can run like wildfire.
+2. **Draw a vertical line** with arrows at both tips.
+This is the line which will define *orders of magnitude* for contexts.

+    *Question* Are the arrows necessary?
+The arrows are there to mainly remind you the function of the vertical line.
+Context instances written on top are considered to be of a higher order than those written lower down.
 ![Draw the axis][0]

 ## Step 2 - Place your current context in the middle of the axis